-What Can a Handyman Do in Olympia, Washington?
+What Can a Handyman Do Without a License in Olympia, Washington?

 In Olympia (Thurston County), a handyman who works for the public generally must be registered with Washington’s Department of Labor & Industries (L&I) as a contractor (WA does not have a broad “handyman exemption” based on job size).
 Separately, Washington requires a WA Business License (via the Department of Revenue), and Olympia requires a City of Olympia business license endorsement for work in the city.
 Specialized trades like electrical and plumbing require additional state credentials beyond contractor registration.